Weapons (2025 film)

-Weapons was released in theaters in the United States on August 8, 2025, by Warner Bros.
+Weapons was released in theaters in North America on August 8, 2025, by Warner Bros.
 Pictures.
-The film received positive reviews and grossed $268 million against a $38 million budget.
+The film received critical acclaim, and was a box-office success, grossing $270 million against a $38 million budget.
+Madigan's performance was singled out for praise, winning the Academy Award and the Actor Award (SAG Award) for Best Supporting Actress, and was also nominated for a Golden Globe Award in the same category.